software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .highlight }

-> Starting from this week, you will be working with your group.
+> Starting from this week, you will be working with your team.
 That means that, you will be working on the exercises together.
 You also need to work on the exercises outside the weekly sessions.

 ## Sprint assesment

 All of this Sprint's exercises are submitted to [this Moodle submission]({{site.sprint_1_moodle_submission_link}}).
-The submission should only contain the link to your group's GitHub repository created in exercise 7. _Each group member_ has to submit the GitHub repository link.
+The submission should only contain the link to your team's GitHub repository created in exercise 7. _Each team member_ has to submit the GitHub repository link.
 The submission deadline is on {{site.sprint_1_deadline}}, so we will be working on the exercises for the next two weeks.

 The Sprint assesment is done based on the exercises 1-15.
-The group can earn up to 10 points from this Sprint.
+The team can earn up to 10 points from this Sprint.
 The assesment is done at the end of the Sprint during the Sprint Review event.

 ## Sprint Planning